publishpress/PublishPress-Planner/src/readme.txt

 * Set minimum PHP version to 5.4
 * Move the Settings menu item to the main PublishPress menu
 * Minor improvement to the icons
+* Fix bug on editorial comments box in the post form

 ** 1.0.3 **
 * Update language .mo files